cityofaustin/Residential-Permitting/_projects/shed/consult.md

 You can find a surveyor through the [The Texas Board of Professional Land Surveying](http://txls.texas.gov/education/).

+---

 ## 4. Draw a few simple sketches of your shed and property.

-Sketches give reviewers a clear picture of your project and help them determine whether or not you can move forward as planned.
-Please bring two simple sketches to your consultation.
-These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can tell:
+Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
+Please bring two simple sketches of the floor plan and plot plan to your consultation.
+These sketches don’t have to perfect drawings, but they should give the reviewer enough information so they can see the following:

 ### a.
 Where will the shed be on your property?